-As part of the Leadership Development Program, Teach For Australia Partner Schools commit to providing each Associate with a School Mentor as on-the-ground support, in addition to their Teaching and Leadership Adviser and ACU Academic Mentor.
+As part of the Leadership Development Program, Teach For Australia Partner Schools commit to providing each Associate with a School Mentor as on-the-ground support, in addition to their Teaching and Leadership Adviser and Australian Catholic University Academic Mentor.

-The School Mentor offers significant support for the Associate as they integrate into their new school environment, and play an important role in the development of the Associate.
-Selected by school principals, School Mentors observe Associate teaching, provide reflective feedback and collaborate with the Associate’s broader support network.
+The School Mentor offers significant support to the Associate as they integrate into their new school environment, and play an important role in the development of the Associate.
+Selected by school principals, School Mentors observe Associates’ teaching, provide reflective feedback and collaborate with the Associate’s broader support network.

 We spoke to School Mentor and English teacher Veronica Burke from Warwick Senior High School in Perth’s northern suburbs who is mentoring Cohort 2019 TFA Associate and music teacher Milly Bawski.